 Department of Internal Affairs (DIA) grants citizenship via two routes – by grant and by descent.
-Citizenship by grant is the more popular option, especially for immigrants who have at least five years of residence status.
-You can read up on the requirements for citizenship and check your eligibility status on the New Zealand Government website.
+Citizenship by the grant is the more popular option, especially for immigrants who have at least five years of residence status.
+You can read up requirements for citizenship and check your eligibility status on the New Zealand Government website.

 Work Visa/Permit Process for Foreigners

-- Finding an employer to nominate you:
+- Finding a valid employer that is willing to employ you:

 For student visas, it often comes with the additional benefit of working for up to 20 hours per week during the academic term, and for as long as they want to during semester breaks.
 Regulations also allow family members of all visiting students who have joined them in the city, to work for a maximum of 20 hours per week.

 To qualify for a New Zealand Student Visa/Permit, find out how to below: